-9.1 Framework for investors/intermediaries: Advance the effective use of social and environmental factors in investment decision in countries providing the investment as well as attract impact investing by fostering enabling environments in countries receiving the investment.
+- 9.1 Framework for investors/intermediaries: Advance the effective use of social and environmental factors in investment decision in countries providing investment as well as attract impact investing by fostering enabling environments in countries receiving investment.
 Examples of country-based regulations and guidelines include the EU's Sustainable Finance Disclosure Regulation (SFDR) and Rwanda Development Board (RDB).
 Government actions can be taken not only through legally binding regulations, but also guidelines, principles, and declarations that demonstrate the government's commitment to promoting impact investment.
-Examples include the Basic Guidelines on Impact Investment (Impact Finance) in Japan and the comprehensive guidelines for equity or crowdfunding introduced by Ghana's Securities and Exchange Commission (SEC) and the UN Capital operating-an-investment-in-rwanda Financial Services Agency of Japan, "Finalization of "Basic Guidelines on Impact Investment (Impact Finance)"," accessed December 19, 2024, https://www.fsa.go.jp/en/news/2024/20240329.html
+Examples include the Basic Guidelines on Impact Investment (Impact Finance) in Japan and the comprehensive guidelines for equity or crowdfunding introduced by the Securities and Exchange Commission of Ghana and the UN Capital Development Fund. - 9.2 Framework for impact businesses and social enterprises: Enhancing global or regional frameworks that allow impact businesses to boost their business operations in LMICs.
+For example, Partnership for African Vaccine Manufacturing led by Africa CDC aims to strengthen National Regulatory Authorities and Regional Centres of Regulatory Excellence in

-&lt;sup>35 European Commission, "Sustainability-related disclosure in the financial services sector," accessed December 10, 2024, https://finance.ec.europa.eu/sustainable-finance/disclosures/sustainability-related-disclosure-financial-services-sector en
+&lt;sup>35 European Commission, "Sustainability-related disclosure in the financial services sector," accessed December 10, 2024, https://finance.ec.europa.eu/sustainable-finance/disclosures/sustainability-related-disclosure-financial-services-sector\en